damalis/full-stack-proxy-nginx-drupal-for-everyone-with-docker-compose/README.md

 docker compose up -d
 ```

-then reloading for webserver ssl configuration
+then reloading for proxy ssl configuration

 ```
-docker container restart webserver
+docker container restart proxy
 ```

 The containers are now built and running.
 You should be able to access the Drupal installation with the configured IP in the browser address. `https://example.com`.